Kankurgachi: Commerce and services

 Kankurgachi is primarily marked by a huge outlet of Pantaloons, one of India's leading retailers.
 Tanishq, Fabindia & M.P.
 Jewellers has been called a "jewellery hub" with several large jewelry stores in the area.
 Mani Square, one of the largest shopping mall-cum-multiplex of Kolkata, is also located here, which houses various luxury brands and restaurant.
 An outlet of the most famous diamond retail chain of India, Tribhovandas Bhimji Zaveri is also located in Kankurgachi.
 The famous pan India optical chain Lawrence and Mayo apart from World Of Titan and Titan Eye have their outlets here too.

 Kankurgachi is considered to have "an excellent social infrastructure."

 Famous eateries dot the area viz.
 Hong Kong Chinese Restaurant, The Rose and Honey Da Dhaba.
 Espresso bars like Barista and Cafe Coffee Day are also located here.
 Domino's Pizza and Sharma's Tea have outlets too.
 Besides the Bhujia barons like Tewary, Haldiram and Bhikharam Chandmall have their outlets here too.
 Bidhan Sishu Udyan,a historical play and activity centre founded by the Late Atulya Ghosh is located here too.

 The largest Muslim burial ground in Asia, the Bagmari Kabristan is also in Kankurgachi.

 In addition, the area is also noted for providing good health care services.
 Apollo Hospitals, North City Hospital and a host of well equipped nursing homes and chemist shops like Frank Ross and Dhanwantary are located in Kankurgachi too.

 Kankurgachi has become home for all the major banks.
 Axis Bank, HDFC, ICICI, SBI, Allahabad Bank, Indian Bank, UBI, Yes Bank, Indusind Bank and PNB are some of the major banks located here.
 Many renowned educational and training centres are also situated in this area, the most prominent one being Arena Animation Kankurgachi, one of Eastern India's largest animation centres.

 Education

 Harvard House, Purwanchal Vidyamandir are amongst the leading schools in this area, following CISCE curriculum.
 Other schools situated in this area are Surah Kanya Vidyalaya Girls' School, Narkeldanga High School and Shyamaprasad Mukherjee Institution.
 Gurudas College, affiliated to the University of Calcutta is also present in this area.
 Calcutta Boys' School, the iconic century-old educational institution also has its Beliaghata branch located in close vicinity.
-The zonal office of Damodar Valley Corporation, Uttarapan Shopping complex, Tata Teleservices (formerly Videsh Sanchar Nigam Ltd), the State Central Library, the State Labour Institute, and the Bureau of Indian Standards (ISI) are also located in Kankurgachi.
+The zonal office of Damodar Valley Corporation, Uttarapan Shopping complex, Tata Teleservices (formerly Videsh Sanchar Nigam Ltd), the State Central Library, the State Labour Institute, and the Bureau of Indian Standards (ISI) Lakme Academy are also located in Kankurgachi.